-Shelley Correll is professor of sociology at Stanford University and the Barbara D. Finberg Director of the Clayman Institute for Gender Research.
-Her expertise is in the areas of gender and workplace dynamics.
-Her recent research on “motherhood penalty” illustrates how stereotypic beliefs associated with motherhood...
+Shelley Correll is professor of sociology and organizational behavior at Stanford University and the Barbara D. Finberg Director of the Clayman Institute for Gender Research.
+Her expertise is in the areas of gender, workplace dynamics and organizational culture.
+She has received numerous national awards for her research on the “motherhood penalty,” research that demonstrates how motherhood...

 You are here